 “There is something special that happens when we sing together, an indescribable sense of belonging that can transform how we feel about ourselves and the world around us.
 This project reminded us all about this shared feeling, whether 10 years old or 90+, through music we can appreciate and be part of a shared identity, heritage and culture.
 Creative Ireland support towards this project enabled us to capture moments in time, moments where music brought two generations together where we could reflect on the past and dream for the future” – Shauna McCullough, Music Development Officer, Music Generation Waterford

 In 2021 Waterford Libraries and Music Generation Waterford worked together to create a very special Intergenerational music project with the Bealtaine Choir and pupils at Kilmacthomas National School.
-Funded by Creative Ireland the project, which is still ongoing, documented the process of using music and song to share stories, express feelings and explore mutual connections within the community, while enabling a positive ageing and mental wellbeing initiative for older people.
+Funded by Creative Ireland the project, documented the process of using music and song to share stories, express feelings and explore mutual connections within the community, while enabling a positive ageing and mental wellbeing initiative for older people.
 Singing together created the opportunity for both children and older adults to appreciate and learn about their shared identity, heritage and culture.

 The project brought together the Bealtaine Choir of older singers (aged in their 70s, 80s and 90s) and the 1st/2nd class pupils at Kilmacthomas National School.
 It was facilitated through musically driven activities that nurture and promote greater understanding, respect and learning across both generations taking account of Covid-19 public health guidance in the community.